Take your dogs "T.E.M.P"

 T.E.M.P stands for “tails, ears, mouth, posture”.
 Dogs can't communicate in the way that is easiest for us to understand, but they have many ways to express what they are feeling.
 Understanding how to better “listen” to what your dog could be expressing could save a life.
 Many people think “oh the dog's tail is wagging, I can pet him”.
 When my dog Kiba was younger and greeting people, she would display one of two tail wags.
 If she knew the person she had a very loose, full body wiggle wag, if she did not know the person, she displayed a very low, stiff wag.
 One of those two wags could have ended in a bite.

-Here are two of my favorite free public use videos on youtube doing a deep dive on this.
+The following are two of my favorite free public use videos on youtube doing a deep dive on this.
 Understanding your dog's T.E.M.P is one of the most critical first steps in your journey together.
-Maybe you have resource guarding, reactivity, over-exuberance with greeting new people, aggression, fear, or maybe a family dog who does not want the kids climbing on his back.

 These two videos give so many wonderful examples from Kris Crestejo so snag some tea, and enjoy!